 When you go to the clinic you desire, they will first examine your pectus excavatum.
 Many things, such as X-rays, CTs, or MRIs, are done to measure your Haller Index.

 Then you should do a lung test.
 If the tests reveal a severe deformity that needs to be operated on, you can sign up on the waiting list for surgery.

-Then, you will have to contact the surgeon you choose to operate you.
-You’ll be told what information you should send, but here’s what you usually need.
+Then, you will have to contact the surgeon you choose to operate on you.
+You'll be told what information you should send, but here's what you usually need.